sciZer0/newdiscoveries/a/README.md

 >ATTENTION: In my opinion, the "Official" Formula of Work and the "Official" Formula of Energy are absolutely wrong.

-As we can see:

-science (mistakenly in my opinion) believes that the real reason for the difference in the distances is Gravitational Force — the more Distance (D) traveled by the object during the given second, the more Work is done by Gravitational Force during the given second.
+As we can see, science (mistakenly in my opinion) believes that the real reason for the difference in the distances is Gravitational Force — the more Distance (D) traveled by the object during any given second, the more Work is done by Gravitational Force during the given second.

 NEW DISCOVERIES CHANGING ALL SCIENCE